 Portrait: Elisabeth van Sandick

 Satijn Panyigay (b.
-1988, Nijmegen) is a Dutch-Hungarian photographer, living and working in Utrecht, the Netherlands.
+1988, Nijmegen) is a Dutch-Hungarian photographer, living and working in Utrecht, The Netherlands and part time in Berlin, Germany.

 Satijn Panyigay’s work has been featured in exhibitions at a.o.
 Depot Boijmans Van Beuningen (Rotterdam); Centre D’art Contemporain de Meymac (FR), Escher in het Paleis (Den Haag), Fotomuseum Den Haag, Verwey Museum Haarlem, Museum Tot Zover (Amsterdam); Villa Mondriaan (Winterswijk), Museum W, Museum iCoon, BlueKnowledge Art Collection’s art space, and presentations at art fairs as Art Rotterdam, Unseen Photo Fair, PAN Amsterdam, Amsterdam Art Fair.
 Panyigay’s artist book VOID is published by Hartmann Books (Germany) in 2023.

-Her work is part of such collections as Museum Boijmans Van Beuningen, Museum Tot Zover, Museum Van Bommel Van Dam, Museum W., DZ Bank, KPMG, Reyn van der Lugt, Sgabello Collection, BlueKnowledge Art Collection, Lakeside Collection and a growing number of private collections.
+Her work is part of such collections as Museum Boijmans Van Beuningen, Museum Tot Zover, Museum Van Bommel Van Dam, Museum W., DZ Bank, TU Delft, Schiphol, KPMG, BlueKnowledge Art Collection, Lakeside Collection, Reyn van der Lugt, Sgabello Collection and a growing number of private collections.